MaryAyobami/CalendaPlus-App/README.md

 # CalendaPlus

 CalendaPlus is a cloud-based calendar web application developed using the MERN (MongoDB, Express, React, Node.js) stack, making it a robust and efficient solution for managing events and schedules.
 It provides functionality for creating, editing, deleting, and listing events.
-This application is a fork of the original project available [here](https://github.com/juanpmachadob/mern-calendar).

 ![main app](./deployment_images/CalendaPlus.PNG)
   > # Table of Contents